 Pools are important habitats for stream fish and macroinvertebrates.
 Pools are often formed by pieces of LWD.
 The PFC criteria for streams supporting salmonids has a minimum criteria of 150 pierces of LWD per km (NMFS, 1996), which were met in this stream.
-NMFS' (1996) PFC criteria for pool frequency is greater than 35 pools per km It is surprising that pool frequency is high and LWD is only marginal in Reach 5 but that may be attributed to the steep nature of that reach and the fact that many of those pools are small cascade pools formed by cobble and boulders rather than LWD (Figures 7 and 8).
+NMFS' (1996) PFC criteria for pool frequency is greater than 35 pools per km.
+It was surprising that pool frequency was high and LWD is only marginal in Reach 5 during 2015, but LWD input did increase in 2017.
+The decrease in pool frequency in 2017 along this reach may be attributed to the steep nature of the reach and the fact that many of the pools observed were small cascade pools formed by cobble and boulders rather than LWD (Figures 7 and 8).
+The LWD counts increased in 2017 for Reaches 5 to 9.